-How Our Art Pottery Is Made
+How Anita Harris' Art Pottery Is Made

 From Biscuit To A Finished Vase

 When the thickness is correct, the excess is tipped out and the clay shell dries further.

 Step 2: The pieces are removed from the moulds, and sponged and fettled to achieve a smooth finish.